 As you can see, the list of features that comes with RememBear is far from paltry.
 In fact, you can do far more with RememBear than you can with Apple Keychain, or the built-in password managers for Google Chrome, Firefox, or any other web browser.
 Considering you can use Remember across multiple devices, browsers and operating systems is a big step above those more commonly-used options.

 As with most password managers, RememBear is ostensibly free.
-However, there’s a catch.
-Everything that comes with RememBear can be used for free for 30 days after you sign up.
-After that, you’ll be locked out of one of the most important features: syncing.
+However, the free version doesn’t include one of the most important features: syncing.

 By comparison, this is not the case with Google, Firefox, or Apple Keychain, all of which do offer backups and syncing for free but don’t offer any additional services or features.

 The sign-up process for RememBear is fast and efficient.
 Additionally, if you’re unfamiliar with RememBear’s mama bear company, TunnelBear, you may be in for a surprise at just how quirky the service is from the moment you start the sign-up process.